bridgetownrb/bridgetown-prismic/README.md

 ```

 Just remember to put all your colons, commas, and parentheses in the right places! 😅

+### Mind your defaults!

+One gotcha to be aware of is that Prismic-sourced resources _will not pick up front matter defaults_ from any `_defaults.yml` files you may add to your `src` tree (for example in `src/_posts`).
+This is because `_defaults.yml` acts upon the file system directly, and resources originating from Prismic aren't part of the filesystem per se.

+However, you can definitely use the YAML-based front matter defaults which you add to `bridgetown.config.yml` to set defaults for any collection.
+In addition, you can put any "default" data directly in your model definitions (such as the `layout: post` example above).

 ### Trying Out Your Models